DWELL

 To understand productivity on a deeper level…

-I conducted 1:1 interviews, data analysis from articles and studies, and an online survey.
+I conducted 1:1 interviews, data analysis from articles and studies, and an online survey with 23 participants.

 KEY QUESTIONS